JohanSteenkamp264/modified_SLAM/README.md

 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

 ## Python
-Required to for Python features, version used in testing is **3.6**.
-[Tensorflow](https://www.tensorflow.org/install) and [Pytorch](https://pytorch.org/get-started/locally/) is used in deep leanned features and descriptor implimetations, mainly from [PySLAM](https://github.com/luigifreda/pyslam), with [Zippypoint](https://github.com/menelaoskanakis/ZippyPoint) implemeted seperate.
+For Python functionality, the version used in testing is **3.6**.
+We employ  [Tensorflow](https://www.tensorflow.org/install) and [Pytorch](https://pytorch.org/get-started/locally/) for deep learning features and descriptor implementations, primarily sourced from [PySLAM](https://github.com/luigifreda/pyslam).
+Additionally, [Zippypoint](https://github.com/menelaoskanakis/ZippyPoint) is implemented separately to complement these frameworks.

 ## [PySLAM](https://github.com/luigifreda/pyslam)
-We use the feature extraction and descriptors of Pyslam including deep learned features such as R2D2, D2Net, Superpoint and DELF.
-For all required prerequisites please follow the [PySLAM](https://github.com/luigifreda/pyslam) guides.
+We utilize the feature extraction and descriptor capabilities of [PySLAM](https://github.com/luigifreda/pyslam), including deep learning-based features like R2D2, D2Net, Superpoint, and DELF.
+To ensure all required prerequisites are met, please follow the guidelines and installation instructions provided in the PySLAM repository.

 # Adding Features
 In the ***PythoonFeature.py*** file